photo: Susanne Reichardt

 In 2023, Melanie created new work for Tanz Theater Heidelberg in Germany, Bone Smoke, which premiered in October.
 In summer 2023, Slow Haunt, for West Australian Ballet was acclaimed by audiences and critics alike, with Rita Clarke in Limelight staging, 'there is so much creative brilliance in Slow Haunt, it must be seen in all its glory.
 Magnificent.'

-Melanie will premiere her newest work, Arkadia in June 2024 at the Rising Festival in Melbourne and later in the year will create Love Lock for Sydney Dance Company and in September will also make her UK debut with a new creation for National Dance Company Wales.
+In 2024, Melanie has a busy year with the world premiere of Arkadia in June 2024 at the Rising Festival in Melbourne followed in September by the unveiling of Love Lock for Sydney Dance Company and her UK debut with Skinners for National Dance Company Wales.

 @melahhnee